ysard/ebusd_configuration_chaffoteaux_bridgenet/README.md

 unique triggering register.

-* Installation (if argparse is not available):
+Installation:

     $ pip install --user (--break-system-packages) colorama

 Use --break-system-packages if you know what you are doing and not working inside a virtual env.

 # Handshake procedure